Free · No email needed Orientation · Lesson 1

 The corrosion industry is in a transition.

 A generation of senior technicians is retiring.
 They’re taking with them the kind of knowledge that doesn’t live in textbooks — what a faulty rectifier sounds like, why a survey reading goes positive, how to spot a bad coating job from a mile out.
-The next generation is coming up the way most of us did: figuring it out on the truck, hoping someone shows them the right way before they make a costly mistake.
+The next generation is coming up the way most of us did: figuring it out in the field, hoping someone shows them the right way before they make a costly mistake.

 There’s no shortage of training out there.
 Most of it is built for the certification exam — pass the test, get the credential, move on.
 That’s fine, as far as it goes.
 But what a working technician actually needs is the next morning’s job, and the morning after that, and the version of the standards that lands next quarter.